Piangil railway line: Proposed upgrade and extension

 In April 2008, it was announced that the Swan Hill – Piangil section of the track, along with six other lines, would be upgraded under a $23.7 million package of improvements to the Victorian core grain network.

 In October 2010, the Victorian government released a report into public transport options for the north-west of Victoria, which analysed nine proposals for improving services to the city of Mildura.
 One alternative investigated was an extension of the railway from Swan Hill to connect to the Mildura railway line at Ouyen.

-As part of the Regional Rail Revival program, a new station at Raywood opened on the 17 July 2022.
+As part of the Regional Rail Revival program, a new station at Raywood opened on 17 July 2022, replacing the old station 100 m down the track.

 Passenger services

 Some Bendigo V/Line passenger trains extend their services to Eaglehawk on weekdays.
-Dedicated Swan Hill passenger services serve the remainder of the operating stations on the line, as well as Eaglehawk.
+Dedicated Swan Hill passenger services serve the remainder of the operating stations on the line and Eaglehawk.

 Swan Hill services

 Two services operate daily in each direction between Swan Hill and Southern Cross station in Melbourne.
 In metropolitan Melbourne, services only stop at Watergardens and Footscray stations, setting down passengers only on services to Southern Cross and picking up passengers only on services to Swan Hill.
 Outside Melbourne, services do not stop at Macedon, Riddells Creek or Clarkefield.
 Malmsbury is only served by one weekday service to Swan Hill, and Kangaroo Flat is only served on weekdays.
 All Swan Hill services stop at all other operating stations, both picking up and setting down passengers.
+As of 31 March 2025, the Swan Hill line is the only remaining line using the loco hauled V/Line N class with N type carriages as all services to Warrnambool, Albury, Bairnsdale and Shepparton are now fully operated by the V/Line VLocity.